lotusnprod/lotus-manuscript/USAGE.md

 Manubot automatically generates CSL JSON for most persistent identifiers (as described in [Citations](#citations) above).
 In some cases, automatic metadata retrieval fails or provides incorrect or incomplete information.
 Errors are most common for references generated from scraping HTML metadata from websites.
-This occurs most frequently for `https`/`http`/`url` citations as well as identifiers.org prefixes without explicit support listed above.
+This occurs most frequently for `https`/`http`/`url` citations as well as Bioregistry prefixes without explicit support listed above.
 Therefore, Manubot supports user-provided metadata, which we refer to as "manual references".
 When a manual reference is provided, Manubot uses the supplied metadata and does not attempt to generate it.